The strike process

 • Policy points

-Strikes usually remain valid for 22 weeks.
-However, if you demonstrate excellent performance, strikes can expire sooner.
+Strikes normally remain valid for 22 weeks.
+However, if you show excellent performance, strikes can expire sooner.
 This happens if, for 2 consecutive definitive weeks, you:

 • have sold at least 20 measurable items, of which at least 98.5% were delivered on time;